Log in to your account

 The occupations are organised into occupation groups by level (e.g. managers, professionals, etc.) and into areas of work by content (e.g. finance and accounting; purchasing, sales and marketing, etc.).
 Each occupation belongs to one occupation group and one area of work.

 The occupations are classified according to the International Standard Classification of Occupations (ISCO).
 The number in brackets after each occupation is the ISCO code.
-The Agency has added more occupations to the list – these can be recognised by their 6-digit codes.

 1. Select soruce data